kastaniotis/Sups/Sups/README.md

 sudo sups --remote-monitoring 192.168.2.100 --threshold 50
 ```

 This option gives you great freedom and flexibility.
-With multiple cron entriels, you cancontrol multiple UPS devices
+With multiple cron entries, you can control multiple UPS devices
 and target machines, with different thresholds.

 **YOU SHOULD NOT MIX LOCAL AND REMOTE MONITORING ON THE SAME CALL**